jakelarue/beautiful-jekyll/workwithme.md

 ---

+## Great copywriters don't cost you a penny - they make you money

+## "Am I a good fit?"

+I'm good - but it's tough to sell ice to eskimos... your product or service has to feed a hungry crowd.

-**Note:** I *don't* write blog posts, but I can point you in the direction of some kick-ass content writers, just ask.
+**Quick Note:** I *don't* write blog posts, but I can point you in the direction of some kick-ass content writers, just ask.

 ### Terms: